-The restricted pension reserve was in deficit by £1.245 Million (2021: £7.171 million).
-This deficit relates solely to the actuarial assessment, at 31st August 2021, of the Local Government Pension Scheme and future contribution rates have been agreed to reduce this deficit.
-Further details can be found in note 22 to the financial statements.
+The restricted pension reserve was in deficit by £0.192 Million (2022: £1.245 million).
+This deficit relates solely to the actuarial assessment, at 31st August 2023, of the Local Government Pension Scheme and future contribution rates have been agreed to reduce this deficit.
+Further details can be found in note 23 to the financial statements.

-The Trustees consider the following items as the principal risks and uncertainties facing the multi-academy trust:
+The Trustees consider the following items as the most strategic risks and uncertainties facing the multi-academy trust:

-- Academy funding within the Northamptonshire funding formula has led to a real terms decrease in funding for trust academies, as there is no element in the funding formula for support inflationary and cost of living pressures.
-This trend is likely to continue in future financial years, based on the Chancellor's recent autumn statement. - The national pay awards to Teaching staff in 2022/23 for cost of living of 5% have not been funded in annual grant funding allocations.
-Grant allocations also provide no element of funding for cost of living for support staff on National Joint Council contracts, which creates a real terms reduction in funding and a cost pressure which must be managed by restricting budgets elsewhere. - The trust's ineligibility for formulaic academies maintenance funding based on the Trust not meeting the arbitrary criteria of having 3000 students on roll, results in the requirement to submit annual Condition Improvement Fund bids in an increasingly competitive environment, with no funding received in the financial year 2021/22.
-Should the Trust not meet its growth expectation, there is a threat to future funding opportunities for school improvements. - Historically, teaching staff recruitment has been an issue in some Trust academies.
-The Trust has a robust recruitment and retention strategy to overcome the risk of losing its key senior and teaching staff and this is further supplemented by the trust's work in training and developing staff which will impact positively on professional development and recruitment and retention in all trust academies. - The risk of Cyber Security attacks on educational establishments has increased based on the prevalence of physical attacks on schools both regionally and nationally.
-The Trust has implemented robust controls to mitigate this risk and, having achieved Cyber Essentials status in January 2022, it will go through the process of reaccreditation in January 2023. - In September 2021, the Trust has brought catering in all schools in house with the development of a primary kitchen hub.
-This development has improved the quality of school meal provision.
-There remains some uncertainty around inflationary pressures associated with in house catering, for example rising food prices and fuel costs.
-The Trust subsidised catering services from its General Annual Grant allocation in 2021/22 and aims to increase uptake for school meals in 2022-23 to reduce this subsidy. - The Trust continues to act through strong and knowledgeable leadership to strengthen provision in each of its primary academies.
+- Academy funding within the Northamptonshire funding formula continues to offer a lower increase than the academy has had to bare through both inflationary increases to pay and for goods and services. - The national pay awards to Teaching staff in September 2023 for cost of living of 6.5% have been funded as an additional grant although this does not always cover the total amount of the increase in pay cost the Trust has to make.
+Grant allocations also provides no element of funding for cost of living for support staff on National Joint Council contracts, which creates a real terms reduction in funding and a cost pressure which must be managed by restricting budgets elsewhere. - The trust's ineligibility for formulaic academies maintenance funding based on the Trust not meeting the arbitrary criteria of having 3000 students on roll, results in the requirement to submit annual Condition Improvement Fund bids in an increasingly competitive environment, which is time consuming and seems to lack equity to other larger Trusts.
+Despite this level of competition, the Trust has been successful in 2022-23 with an infrastructure project at Sir Christopher Hatton Academy which has a total value of £1.8M.
+Should the Trust not meet its growth expectation, there is a threat to future funding opportunities for school improvements. - The risk of Cyber Security attacks on educational establishments has increased based on the prevalence of physical attacks on schools both regionally and nationally.
+The Trust has implemented robust controls to mitigate this risk and, having been reaccredited with Cyber Essentials status in January 2023. - In house catering in all schools remains a strategic risk as we continue to work through a period of high inflationary pressures, particularly in the areas of pay, ingredients and fuel.
+The Trust subsidised catering services from its General Annual Grant allocation in 2022/23 and aims to increase uptake for school meals and bare down on costs in 2023-2024 to reduce this subsidy. - The Trust continues to act through strong and knowledgeable leadership to strengthen provision in each of its primary academies.
 It is clear from internal and external sources of evidence that they are strengthening substantially.
 The trust will continue to prioritise the development of leadership capacity and improvement of teaching performance to ensure that these schools advance beyond their current Ofsted judgements.